MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-9-Contractor-Qualifications/subpart-9.4-Debarment-Suspension-Ineligibility/section-9.407-2.md

 (7) Delinquent Federal taxes in an amount that exceeds the threshold at 9.104-5(a)(2).
 See the criteria at 9.406-2(b)(1)(v) for determination of when taxes are delinquent;

-(8) Knowing failure by a principal, until 3 years after final payment on any Government contract awarded to the contractor, to timely disclose to the Government, in connection with the award, performance, or closeout of the contract or a subcontract thereunder, credible evidence of -
+(8) Knowing failure by a principal, until 3 years after final payment on any Government contract awarded to the contractor, to timely disclose to the Government, in connection with the award, performance, or closeout of the contract or a subcontract thereunder, credible evidence of—

 (i) Violation of Federal criminal law involving fraud, conflict of interest, bribery, or gratuity violations found in Title 18 of the United States Code;